 The interesting story for technology leaders is not the size of the gap.
 It's that we now have unusually good research on what closes it.
-Prosci's 2025 study of 1,107 participants — 525 frontline employees, 393 people leaders, 193 executives — singled out specific executive behaviours that differentiated successful adoption from stalled pilots.
-IBM's May 6, 2025, study of 2,000 CEOs put numbers on the data and architecture problems sitting underneath.
+Prosci's 2025 AI adoption study of 1,107 participants — 525 frontline employees, 393 people leaders, 193 executives — singled out specific executive behaviours that differentiated successful adoption from stalled pilots.
+IBM's May 6, 2025 study of 2,000 CEOs put numbers on the data and architecture problems sitting underneath.
 Cutter's CEO Insights 2025 is direct about why most enterprises are stuck in pilot purgatory while a smaller group is already in production.
+MIT Sloan's emerging-agentic-enterprise framing draws the same conclusion from a different angle.
 Read together, the picture is consistent.

 The four behaviours that move the needle

-In plain terms, the executive actions that compound:
+In plain terms, the four executive behaviours that compound:

 Visibility.
 Executives are visibly using the tools themselves — model interactions, agent outputs, dashboards.
 Not in a quarterly demo.
 In their actual working day.
 The behavioural signal to the rest of the organisation is "this is real, I trust it enough to put my time in it."